datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 ## Quota limits

-If you already have reached the limits, you might need to upgrade your plan.
-If that’s the case, you’ll run into a message like the one below while performing certain actions.
+Once you've reached a quota limit, you need to upgrade your plan to add more clusters, services, or team members.
+When the quota limit is reached, the following message is displayed:

   <p align="center">
     <img src="../../../images/active-user-limit.jpeg" width="600"/>